MDivyaPrakash/MultiModalSelfSuperVision/README.md

 uni-modality i.e., they only focus on images or textual data.
-But as mentioned earlier, sometimes memes use a combi- nation of textual and visual cues for hate speech; this calls for deep learning techniques to be multi-modal in their ap- proach.
+But as mentioned earlier, sometimes memes use a combi- nation of textual and visual cues for hate speech; this calls for deep learning techniques to be multimodal in their ap- proach.
 Furthermore, human intelligence also relies on mul- tiple modalities.
 Another bottleneck is in the form of the availability of annotations.
 As supervised techniques rely on